 - Idle session logout

 As one of the most feature-packed free security plugins, All-In-One WP Security & Firewall provides an easy interface and decent customer support without any premium plans.
-This is a highly visual security plugin with graphs and meters to explain to the beginners metrics like security strength and what needs to be done to make your site stronger.
+This is a highly visual security plugin with graphs and meters to explain to the beginner’s metrics like security strength and what needs to be done to make your site more potent.

 The features are broken down into three categories: Basic, Intermediate, and Advanced.
 Therefore, you can still take advantage of the plugin if you’re a more advanced developer.
 It can be a “comprehensive, easy-to-use, stable and well-supported WordPress security plugin”.